VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

    probes in the planner around.
     1. Manipulators can also be driven back to their zero coordinate.
 10. Press \[H\] again to close the settings menu.

+### Enabling experiment automation (Ephys Copilot)

+Automation is currently a beta feature that is still in development.
+Please [contact](https://virtualbrainlab.org/about/overview.html) Dan or Kenneth if you would like to try it out.

 ## Account